MadCow234/truffle-debug-example/README.md

     Mnemonic: candy maple cake sugar pudding cream honey rich smooth crumble sweet treat
     ```
     *Note: The Accounts and Private Keys will vary.
 (Never use any of this on the mainnet!)*

 1. Type `migrate`

+    Truffle will deploy the contracts to the local development blockchain.
     ```
     truffle(develop)> migrate
     Using network 'develop'.